ding-lab/CPTAC3.catalog/README.md

 these are available as harmonized hg38 WGS and WXS, and harmonized hg38 RNA-Seq chimeric, genomic, and transcriptome BAMs are available for tumor and adjacent normal.

+## Additional modifications

+The file `SampleRename.dat` contains aliquot ID and sample name suffix as first and second columns, respectively.
+It is currently used in step `3b_append_suffix.sh` of https://github.com/ding-lab/discover.CPTAC3.b1 to add suffixes (-core and -bulk, currently) to samples identified by aliquot ID (UUID would also work).
+This is necessary to distinguish -bulk and -core samples easily.

 ## Contact

 Matthew Wyczalkowski <m.wyczalkowski@wustl.edu>